GLink Entanglement Tutorial

 - Read the raw

-- Group rows by chain and exact crossing set.
+contact. - Group rows by chain and exact side-specific crossing set.

-- Merge larger overlapping loops when they share chain, crossing count, chirality sequence, overlapping loop endpoints, and nearby crossing residues.
+- Merge larger overlapping loops when they share chain, crossing count, side-specific chirality sequence, overlapping loop endpoints, and crossing residues within 20 residues.

-- Spatially cluster the remaining representatives using coordinates built from:
+- Spatially cluster remaining representatives by Euclidean distance over

-The clustered CSV has one row per representative entanglement:
+The current source writes one row per representative entanglement:

 The columns are: